 Faculty may have need, related to weather or other circumstances, to unexpectedly cancel classes.
 Every effort will be made to notify students of these changes in advance.
-This is typically accomplished via email communication to your UNC Charlotte email account (see email policy) and/or a notice placed on the classroom door.
+This is typically accomplished via email communication to your UNC Charlotte email account and/or a notice placed on the classroom door.